Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence: Brief review on previous studies on the mirror acceleration

+Unlike the gyro-resonant scattering, which is caused by the turbulent perturbation of magnetic field orientation, the non-resonant mirroring is caused by the turbulent compression of magnetic field strength.
+It is expected to happen in the presence of magnetic compressions, irrespective of plasma compressibility or plasma $\beta$ (ratio of gas pressure to magnetic pressure).

-Turbulent compressions of the magnetic field create magnetic mirrors of different sizes along the turbulent energy cascade.
-Particles with sufficiently large pitch angles and Larmor radius $r_L$ less than or comparable to the mirror size are subject to mirroring.
+Turbulent compressions of magnetic fields create magnetic field gradients, i.e., magnetic mirrors, of different sizes and strengths along the turbulent energy cascade.
+While magnetic mirrors are traditionally associated with the longitudinal magnetic field gradients, turbulence can generate both longitudinal and transverse magnetic field gradients, and both corresponding mirroring interactions are expected.
+In the case of longitudinal mirrors, particles with Larmor radius $r_L$ less than the mirror size, i.e., the scale of longitudinal magnetic field gradient, are subject to mirroring.
 The maximum value of the cosine of pitch angle, $\mu=\cos\alpha$, corresponding to the smallest pitch angle that allows mirror reflection, is given by $\mu < \sqrt{\delta B / (B_0 + \delta B)}$, where $\alpha$ is the angle between the particle velocity and the magnetic field, and $B_0$ and $B_0 + \delta B$ are the magnetic field strengths in the weak and strong field regions, respectively.
-The particles have their directions of motion reversed when encountering turbulent magnetic mirrors.
+A particle satisfying the above conditions has its parallel motion with respect to the local magnetic field reversed at the mirror reflection.
+The mirroring naturally overcomes the theoretical $90^\circ$ problem of the quasi-linear theory (QLT) for scattering\footnote{The scattering vanishes when the particle pitch angle is close to $90^\circ$, which is known as the $90^\circ$ problem of the QLT \citep{Jokipii_1966}.} \citep{Cesarksky_1973}.

+In the case of transverse mirrors, a particle from a weaker field is reflected after a half-gyration around the stronger field and directed back to the weaker field (Fig.~\ref{fig:schematic_generic}).
+The mirror size, i.e., the scale of transverse magnetic field gradient, is comparable to $r_L$.